Announcement

 U.S. states to South America.
 There is a slight chance of oblique TEP

-couple some lucky mid-latitude stations into TEP and oblique-TEP
+lucky mid-latitude stations into TEP and oblique-TEP propagation

-south and southeast east Asia is likely to be normal on Monday,
+south and southeast east Asia is likely to be mostly normal

 This forecast derived from today's NOAA/SWPC web pages and 15 other online sources (the URLs at the end of this forecast) is published five days a week (M-F) in The Daily DX.